LutetiumCalciumLee/Studying_WebProgramming_html/README.md

 <details>
 <summary>ENG (English Version)</summary>

 # Chapter 7.
-JavaScript Core Objects and Arrays
+JavaScript Core Objects and Arrays(1)

 ### Object Concepts
 - In JavaScript, an object is a collection of properties (data) and methods (functions).